NWBDA’s Response to the COVID-19 Outbreak

 In response to COVID-19 outbreak and the financial impact it is having on our borrowers, we have put together some options for your consideration.
 Please review and let us know if we can be of further assistance to you.

-The CARES Act – The CARES Act was approved on Friday, March 27th.
+The CARES Act was approved on Friday, March 27th.
 SBA is working on final details from the legislation into the Federal Register Notice and Program Guide.
 As soon as those instructions are published and made available to the lending community (including NWBDA), we’ll be able to answer your questions.
-In the meantime, here are some guidelines and explanations from the Senate Small Business Committee.
+Instructions from SBA that we do already have are:

-State Resources –
+WA State Resources